cosmos/cosmos-sdk/docs/glossary.rst

 Modules
 -------

-The Cosmos-SDK has all the necessary pre-built modules to add functionality on top of a ``BaseApp``, which is the template to build a blockchain dApp in Cosmos.
-In this context, a module is a fundamental unit in the Cosmos-SDK.

 Each module is an extension of the ``BaseApp`` functionalities that defines transactions, handles application state and the state transition logic.